Semblance Hypothesis

 Step 1: Solve for Behavior

 All the experiments have been correlated with behavior.
 Hence, it may become possible to solve the system for behavior.
-This logic is analogous to solving for an unknown variable in a system of linear equations.
+Since neural systems are nonlinear, stochastic, and dynamic, constraint satisfaction ideally occurs in a high-dimensional, nonlinear system.
+For taking a simplified approach, the expectation for solving the system for behavior can be heuristically viewed as analogous to solving for an unknown variable in a system of linear equations.

 Drawing parallels between solving the nervous system and linear algebra: Article